Enrollment into Math and Programming In Computing (PIC) Courses

 Fall Enrollment: Once New Student Session ends, enrollment will be open to all students on September 19th as long the enrollment is below 30 or 35 students, depending on the capacity of the lecture.

-Due to our limited teaching resources, we restrict first pass enrollment for upper division courses to declared majors and minors.
-Students who are pre-math or non-math majors will be able to enroll into most courses during second pass, and we do not make exceptions for students whose petitions are waiting to be processed.
+Due to our limited teaching resources, we restrict upper division enrollment during first pass and the first two weeks of second pass to prioritize declared mathematics majors, pre-majors, and minors (See Spring 2024 Enrollment Restrictions for specific details).
+We do not make exceptions for students whose petitions are waiting to be processed.
 Please check the enrollment restrictions above to see if any courses will continue to be restricted during second pass.

-If you cannot get into an upper division course during your first pass, please use our Unofficial Waitlist (See FAQ’s below).
+If you cannot get into an upper division course during your first pass, please use our Math Course Request (See FAQ’s below).

 We do not give Permission to Enroll (PTE) numbers to resolve difficulties with course enrollment.
 The PTE message on MyUCLA is an automated message, not issued by the Mathematics Department.

-To know how you can get into a mathematics class, please see “Lower Division Mathematics Courses” or “What is the Unofficial Waitlist?”
+To know how you can get into a mathematics class, please see “What if my lower division class is full” or “What if my upper division class is full?”

 Being enrolled in a discussion section does not guarantee students a spot in another, and we do not assist students with switching.
 It’s up to you if you want to take the risk of going on the waitlist for a different section.
 This would mean that the enrollment system will drop you from your current section to add you to the waitlist of the other (if a waitlist spot is available).
 There is no guarantee you will officially be moved up the waitlist and into the course, and we have no way of predicting how many students will drop.